okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-system-log-events/index.md

 # System Log events for rate limits

+## System Log event types

+Okta offers specific [standard System Log events](/docs/reference/rl-system-log-events/#standard-system-log-event-types), [org-based System Log events](/docs/reference/rl-system-log-events/#org-based-system-log-event-types) and [client-based System Log events](/docs/reference/rl-system-log-events/#client-based-system-log-event-types).

+### Standard System Log event types

-Okta offers three standard System Log event types that you may encounter when Okta is enforcing [rate limits](/docs/reference/rate-limits/) on specific operations.
+There are three standard System Log event types that you may encounter when Okta is enforcing [rate limits](/docs/reference/rate-limits/) on specific operations:

 * `system.operation.rate_limit.violation`<br>
 This event type is sent once per rate limiting period when a request is rejected for exceeding a rate limit.
 For example, if the rate limit that was exceeded has a reset period of one minute, then one event of this type is emitted during that period for the applicable scope.